FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Details of REDS-ME and REDS-RE Benchmarks

 For training, we utilize all five exposure variations from the REDS-ME training set.
-For evaluation, we adopt the two most challenging exposure levels, $5\!:\!4$ and $5\!:\!5$, from REDS4-ME, which exhibit the most severe motion blur.
-REDS4-ME is derived from the REDS4 subset\footnote{Clips 000, 011, 015, and 020 from the REDS training set.}, a commonly used test set in prior works~\cite{liu2022learning, li2020mucan, wang2019edvr, Youk_2024_CVPR}.
+For evaluation, we adopt the two most challenging exposure levels, $5\!:\!4$ and $5\!:\!5$, from the REDS4-ME test set.